-- If faces are not detected or when only gray frames are displayed (without a white frame), up to nine green frames are displayed in the areas in focus when you press the shutter button halfway - If faces are not detected when Servo AF (1066) is set to [On] the AF frame is displayed in the center of the screen when you press the shutter button halfway. - Examples of faces that cannot be detected: - Subjects that are distant or extremely close - Subjects that are dark or light - Faces in profile, at an angle, or partly hidden - The camera may misinterpret non-human subjects as faces. - No AF frames are displayed if the camera cannot focus when you press the shutter button halfway.
+- If faces are not detected, or when only gray frames are displayed (without a white frame), up to nine green frames are displayed in the areas in focus when you press the shutter button halfway. - If faces are not detected when Servo AF (139) is set to [On], the AF frame is displayed in the center of the screen when you press the shutter button halfway. - · Examples of faces that cannot be detected: - Subjects that are distant or extremely close - Subjects that are dark or light - Faces in profile, at an angle, or partly hidden - The camera may misinterpret non-human subjects as faces - No AF frames are displayed if the camera cannot focus when you press the shutter button halfway.

-Choosing Subjects to Focus On (Tracking AF)

-Shoot after choosing a subject to focus on as follows.
+Choosing Subjects to Focus On (Tracking AF) Shoot after choosing a subject to focus on as follows.

-Choose [Tracking AF].
+1 Choose [Tracking AF].

-- Frame Mode" (1165) to choose - ▶ [--] is displayed in the center of the
+- Follow the steps in "Changing the AF Frame Mode" (134) to choose [Tracking AF]. - ▶ [♣] is displayed in the center of the screen.